perarg/nodebb-plugin-import-vb5/README.md

 ### Credits

-The whole project is based on Akhoury work with the vbulletin plugin. (https://github.com/akhoury/nodebb-plugin-import-vbulletin)
+The whole project is based on Akhoury's work with the vbulletin plugin. (https://github.com/akhoury/nodebb-plugin-import-vbulletin)